Why This Matters

 What You Should Know About Graduating From College in Oregon

 It’s important to know your career potential in the state where you choose to attend college.
-As of October 2021, the top five industries that employ the most people in Oregon were trade, transportation, and utilities; goods-producing; education and health services; government; and professional and business services.
+As of May 2022, the five industries that employ the most people in Oregon are office and administrative support occupations, transportation and material moving, food preparation and serving, sales, and management.

-In Oregon, the five fastest-growing careers for job seekers with a bachelor’s degree are film and video editors, special effects artists, fine artists (including painters, sculptors, and illustrators), camera operators, and coaches and scouts.
+Also, the five fastest-growing careers for job seekers with a bachelor’s degree in Oregon are film and video editors, special effects artists, fine artists (including painters, sculptors, and illustrators), camera operators, and coaches and scouts.

 A variety of companies across a wide range of industries made the list of the top 150 employers in Oregon.
-Some of the largest employers in Oregon include Mentor Graphics, Intel, Nike, and Portland International Airport.
+These include Oregon State University, Intel, Nike, Corvallis Hospital, and Portland International Airport.

 What’s Next?

 There are a number of financial aid options available to college students in Oregon.
-We’ve compiled a list of state and federal resources, including scholarships and grants, that can help you pay for your undergraduate education.
+The resources listed below can help you find scholarships, grants, and other opportunities for funding your undergraduate education.

 • Office of Student Access and Completion (OSAC).
-Oregon’s Higher Education Coordinating Commission provides information about state financial aid programs and scholarships available to undergraduate students.
+This division of Oregon’s Higher Education Coordinating Commission provides information about state financial aid programs and scholarships available to undergraduate students.